 This means less time (and money) is spent on the result.
-The more information that clients provide from the outset, the more value for money they will receive from their graphic designers.
+The more information clients provide from the outset, the more value for money they’ll receive from their design partners.

 A summary of the business and a brief history will help.

 A realistic evaluation of the company’s service/product relative to what competitors are doing.

 An explanation of what’s happening to bring about the need for this project e.g., a new product launch.

 Previous and present communication activity, such as research, advertising, direct mail, graphic design, public relations, etc.

 Communication task — “the message”

 What’s the context of the specific message in relation to the business plan?
 Where possible, include information to be shown in the designed item e.g. taglines, body text, imagery, etc.

 Demographics — age, gender, income, employment, geography, lifestyle of those the client wants to reach.

 What does the client want to achieve?
 Where possible, make the objectives specific and the results measurable.

 Schedule and deadline